tpascarella/sr50/docs/problems.md

 import Slogan from '/src/components/Slogan';

-## "Work 'til You're 65" Doesn't Apply Anymore
+## Misconceptions About "Work 'til You're 65"

 The first problem is that our grandparents' advice of "Get a job, put 15% into a 401k, and work there until 65" does not apply in this day and age.